Sticking to some basic but very important rules within the home will assist to protect you from the risks of carbon monoxide poisoning.

 - Have a qualified gasfitter install a high standard audible carbon monoxide alarm outside sleeping and living areas.

-- Never leave your car’s engine running idle in an enclosed space, i.e., An attached garage to your home.
+- Never leave your car’s engine running idle in an enclosed space, i.e.,an attached garage to your home.

 A carbon monoxide alarm can provide added protection against carbon monoxide in emergency situations.
 An alarm is NO substitute for proper use and upkeep of appliances.
-Be sure to take adequate measures to prevent you and your family from falling victim to carbon monoxide poisoning.